 New Alberta government regulations give all health professionals, including Licensed Practical Nurses, additional responsibilities regarding immunizations in order to better protect the public.
 The new Immunization Regulation will be implemented in two stages, the first on December 17, 2018 and the second on January 1, 2021.

-To guide LPNs in these new expectations on their professional practice, the College of Licensed Practical Nurses has written a Fact Sheet on Immunization Regulation Duties that it asks LPNs to review.
+To guide LPNs in these new expectations on their professional practice, the College of Licensed Practical Nurses has written an Info Sheet on Immunization Regulation Duties that it asks LPNs to review.
 The CLPNA’s members will also be notified of their responsibilities from the Registrar by email.

 In effect on December 17, 2018: